The forex trading week has come and gone.

-I told y’all last week to “make sure to lock-in some profits or adjust your stops, just in case the Fed sounds overly dovish or does something unexpected.”
-And boy was that a good advice since the the Greenback got the stuffing beaten out of it this week.
+I told y’all last week to “make sure to lock in some profits or adjust your stops, just in case the Fed sounds overly dovish or does something unexpected.”
+And boy was that good advice since the Greenback got the stuffing beaten out of it this week.

 The gist of it all is that the Fed said a lot of hawkish things about the economy.
 However, the Fed refrained from giving hints on when the next rate hike will be.
 The Fed didn’t even bother trying to present a hawkish tone with regard to the path of monetary policy.

 This was apparently taken as a sign that the Fed was not in a rush to hike rates.
 And Forex Gump supports this thesis by pointing out that the CME Group’s FedWatch Tool showed that the expectations of a September rate hike dipped after the FOMC statement.

 Aside from the Fed’s apparent lack of commitment, Forex Gump also noticed that there were “No upbeat remarks on the expected rebound in Q2 GDP growth.”
 And as it turns out, the Fed didn’t really have much to be upbeat about since the annualized quarter-on-quarter reading for Q2 2016 GDP only came in at 1.2%, missing expectations of a 2.6% expansion by a long shot.
 Moreover, the reading for Q1 was downgraded from 1.1% to an anemic 0.8%.
 I guess the “final” GDP estimate wasn’t so final after all, huh?
 Yeah, that’s a really corny joke.
 Sorry about that.